Isabel Perón: Fall from power

+Cabinet

 Detention and exile

 The majority of Peronist officials in the national, provincial, and municipal governments were promptly arrested, brutally beaten, starved, tortured, and interrogated by military police.
 Many "disappeared" permanently during the subsequent Dirty War, including numerous right-wing Peronists.
 Isabel Perón herself remained under house arrest in Villa La Angostura and other secluded locations for five years, and was eventually sent into exile in Spain in July 1981.
 She continued to serve as official head of her husband's Justicialist Party until her resignation in February 1985, nearly a decade after her fall from power.
 Though there were some who desired her return and wished for her return to power, she refused to stand for election to the presidency when elections were ultimately called in 1983.
 She lived in Madrid, maintained close links with Francisco Franco's family, and sometimes went to Marbella.
+She sold Perón's Puerta de Hierro estate in 2001, and relocated to a townhouse in the western suburb of Villafranca del Castillo.

-Following the restoration of democracy in Argentina, she was pardoned from charges of corruption during her presidency and returned in December 1983 as a guest of honor at President Raúl Alfonsín's inauguration, and in May 1984 to participate in policy talks arranged by Alfonsín and opposition leaders.
+Following the restoration of democracy in Argentina, Perón was pardoned from charges of corruption during her presidency and returned in December 1983 as a guest of honor at President Raúl Alfonsín's inauguration, and in May 1984 to participate in policy talks arranged by Alfonsín and opposition leaders.
 Still nominally head of Juan Perón's Justicialist Party, she played a constructive role in the talks, supporting cooperation between the restive CGT labor union (her party's political base) and Alfonsín.
 The talks concluded with a weak agreement, and she resigned from her post as titular head of the party.
-She returned to Argentina once more, in 1988, to resolve probate disputes concerning the Perón estate, then resumed residence in Spain under a very low profile.
+She returned to Argentina in 1988 to resolve probate disputes concerning the Perón estate, then resumed residence in Spain under a very low profile.
+On October 17, 2024 (on Loyalty Day), she met with Vice President Victoria Villarruel, citing the need to show national unity.
+That same day, she inaugurated a bust of Perón in the Senate.